guosongxu/guosongxu.github.io/index.md

 title: "Home"
 ---

 I am an Assistant Professor of Finance at Rotterdam School of Management at Erasmus University.
 I am also an Associate Member of the Erasmus Research Institute of Management (ERIM).
-I coordinate <a href="https://www.erim.eur.nl/ecfcg/events/" target="_blank" rel="noreferrer noopener" aria-label=" (opens in a new tab)" style="text-decoration:none;">Erasmus Finance Research Seminars</a> in 2022 - 2023.

 <p style="margin-bottom:10px"><strong>Research interests:</strong><br>
 Corporate Finance, Behavioral Finance, Climate, M&As<p>